vechain/grant-program/applications/leaderless_bft_consensus.md

 ## Applicants

-Fangyu Gai.
+Fangyu Gai (corresponding applicant).
 He is currently a third-year Ph.D. student at School of Engineering, University of British Columbia, supervised by [Dr. Chen Feng](https://people.ok.ubc.ca/cfeng01/index.html), who is the co-cluster lead of [Blockchain@UBC](https://blockchain.ubc.ca/).
 His research interests lie in distributed systems, especially blockchain systems.
 Most recently, He has been focusing on building efficient and high-performance permissioned blockchain databases at [Alibaba DAMO Academy](https://damo.alibaba.com/) as a research intern.
 More information including his CV can be found at his [website](https://fangyugai.me/).

 Jianyu Niu.
 He is currently a fourth-year Ph.D student at School of Engineering, University of British Columbia, also supervised by Dr. Chen Feng.
 His research interests focus on incentive and consensus protocol designs on blockchains.
 His CV can be found [here](https://fangyugai.me/files/JiangyuNiu_CV.pdf).